 Ideal candidates for this position will share our mission of enhancing the lives of persons with disabilities and will bring a variety of experiences to the work place including:

-- BA Degree in human service field.
+- BA Degree in human service field or equivalent education and experience.
 Masters preferred.

 - Demonstrated well-rounded leadership and prior experience in human resources/staff management and personnel policy.

 - Demonstrated prior experience and proven aptitude to independently and fairly resolve disputes, troubleshoot, and problem-solve.